Faboohh/Faboohh/README.md

 - 👋 Hi, I’m @Faboohh
 - 👀 I’m interested to html,css and js
-- 🌱 I’m currently learning informatic
+- 🌱 I’m currently learning Front-end development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...